 Image Permissions – Our museums handle requests for specific image permissions independently through their own policies.
 Please direct your inquiries to the appropriate individual identified for each museum or center on the contact page located here.

 To learn the status of your request, please contact Jessica Sanet, Assistant General Counsel, at SIRecordsReq@si.edu.
 The Smithsonian makes every effort to respond to each request for records as quickly as possible, taking into account the complexity of each request and the volume of the located documents.

 Appeals and External Review

-Appeals— A requester has the right to appeal a partial or full denial of his/her request.
+Appeals— A requester has the right to appeal a partial or full denial of their request.
 The appeal must be in writing, addressed to the Office of General Counsel at the Smithsonian, and made within sixty days from the date of the full or partial denial letter.
 The appeal letter should include the request’s tracking number and explain what specific action is being appealed.
-The Under Secretary for Finance and Administration shall have the authority to decide appeals.
+The Deputy Secretary and Chief Operating Officer shall have the authority to decide appeals.
 The requester will receive an answer in writing granting or denying the appeal.

 External Review— A requester may contact the Office of Government and Information Services (OGIS) at the National Archives and Records Administration to seek mediation services to resolve disputes about the withholding of information regarding his/her request for records.
 Your request for mediation should include language authorizing OGIS to make inquiries on your behalf, including the right to review all documentation that OGIS deems necessary regarding your request.
 You should note that you understand that any documents you provide to OGIS, except those provided in confidence, may be copied and forwarded to Smithsonian Institution officials as a part of the dispute resolution process.